metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 5. If still no luck, open rule properties in GPO and under advanced tab allow all interface types, all users or both, however allowing all interfaces or users should be only a temporary measure.

-INFO: In addition to interfaces shown in GPO there are some hidden network interfaces, until I figure out how to make rules based on those allow them all if this resolves the problem.\
+**NOTE**: In addition to interfaces shown in GPO there are some hidden network interfaces, until I figure out how to make rules based on those allow them all if this resolves the problem.\
 To troubleshoot hidden adapters see [Problematic Traffic](ProblematicTraffic.md)